kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## The Reality Today

-Most enterprise data lives in PDFs, emails, spreadsheets, and images.
+Most enterprise data lives in PDFs, emails, spreadsheets, and images
-AI models can't understand those directly.
+AI models can't understand those directly
 They must be processed, extracted, and standardized first

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.